VincentAtt/llm_engineering/perso/Week 2.md

 Actually, that is what happens when you discuss with an LLM chatbot : the whole conversation feeds the next word prediction.

-SO you can define GPT and Claude system prompts and functions `call_gpt()` and `call_claude()` and build a conversation !
+So you can define GPT and Claude system prompts and functions `call_gpt()` and `call_claude()` and build a conversation !

 # Day2 : Gradio

 Acquired by HuggingFace

-> `gradio` fonctionne avec websockets.
-La dernière version 14.1 semble incomaptible alors sur les conseils de chatGPT, on a rétrogradé : `pip install websockets==10.4`.
-A priori, pour ré-actualiser, `pip install --upgrade gradio`
+> `gradio` works with `websockets`.
+Gradio latest version 14.1 does not seem compatible with websockets.
+As suggested by ChatGPT, I downgraded it : `pip install websockets==10.4`.
+To upgrade it back, `pip install --upgrade gradio`

 You cannot really stream a message on gradio, but you can fake this in `yield`ing result in a look on chunks.